scottcreynolds/giphy-gopher/README.md

 ## To Run

 1. Clone repository
-2. `make prepare` - install dependencies
+2. from project root, run: `make prepare` - install dependencies
-3. `make dev` - to run the dev server
+3. from project root, run: `make dev` - to run the dev server
+4. in the running vite dev server, type `o` to open the app in your browser or navigate to http://127.0.0.1:5173/

 ---